Home Bird Watching & Checklist Delta Birds Coloring Book Bethi Carver Art Gallery Contact Stories

 Chatter Hatches… Near The Fast Water

-Cold tulle fog rises from the cooler slough water as the early morning sun warms the Delta air.
-Poppa Barn Swallow perches on a dock railing to sing a morning song ending with a trill.
-With breathtaking speed, swooping and turning, he flies around the boats and docks to catch a breakfast of live mosquitoes.
-Momma Barn Swallow has kept her seven tiny eggs warm in the nest all night.
-She laid the first egg 18 days ago.
-The well built nest is made of mud, vegetation and other materials, like mammal hair.
-It is lined with soft, warm down-feathers and Cottonwood tree pollen.
+Cold tule fog rises from the slough water as the early morning sun warms the Delta.
+Poppa Barn Swallow perches on a dock railing to preen.
+Then he sings his morning song.
+With breathtaking speed, swooping and turning he flies around the boats and docks to catch a breakfast of live mosquitoes.
+After eating many mosquitoes, he catches another to bring to momma Barn Swallow as he returns to mind their nest.
+Momma Barn Swallow kept her seven tiny eggs warm in the nest all night.
+She laid the first egg 18 days ago in the well built and tidy, down-feather lined mud nest.

-After eating many mosquitoes, Poppa catches another to bring to Momma Barn Swallow.
-He returns to mind their nest.
-She happily eats the mosquito Poppa brought.
-They both tidy up the nest and preen to add more down feathers.
-Poppa checks each egg, adjusting his wing feathers to cover them, and settles into the nest.
-Momma stretches her legs and wings, and flies off calling “sweet-weeet, sweet-weeet, sweet-weeet".
+She sings and happily eats the bug Poppa Barn Swallow, tidies up the nest and perches on a railing to stretch.
+Poppa Barn Swallow adds more down feathers while he checks each egg, adjusting his feathers to warm them, and settles into the nest.
+Momma Barn Swallow flies off calling “sweet-weeet, sweet-weeet, sweet-weeet".
 She swoops to catch mosquitoes for breakfast.
-Swooping over the slough water, she scoops a drink of water and perches to clean and preen her feathers.
+Then swooping one inch over the slough water, she scoops a drink of water, and perches to clean and preen her feathers.

 Questions;